cjnaz/cjnfuncs/README.md

   directly accessed as well.
 - The format of a config file is param=value pairs (with no section or default as in the Python configparser module).
 Separating the param and value may be whitespace, `=` or `:`.
-- **Native int, bool, and str support** - Integer values in the config file are stored as integers in the cfg dictionary, True and False values (case insensitive) are stored as booleans, and all other entries are stored as strings.
-This avoids most explicit type casting clutter in the tool script.
+- **Native int, float, bool, list, tuple, dict, str support** - Bool true/false is case insensitive.
+A str type is stored in the cfg dictionary if none of the other types can be resolved for a given value.
+  Automatic typing avoids most explicit type casting clutter in the tool script.
+Be careful to error trap for type errors (eg, expecting a float but user input error resulted in a str).
 - **Logging setup** - `loadconfig()` calls `setuplogging()`.
-The `logging` handle is available for import by other modules (`from cjnfuncs.cjnfuncs import logging`).
+The `logging` handle is available for import by other modules (`from cjnaz.cjnfuncs import logging`).
 By default, logging will go to the console (stdout) filtered at the WARNING/30 level.
 Don't call `setuplogging()` directly if using loadconfig.
 - **Logging level control** - Optional `LogLevel` in the config file will set the logging level after the config file has been loaded.
 If LogLevel is not specified in the config file, then